backstage/backstage/docs/features/techdocs/FAQ.md

 your `mkdocs.yml` files per
 [MkDocs instructions](https://www.mkdocs.org/user-guide/configuration).

-If the hostname of your source code hosting URL does not include 'github' or 'gitlab', an `integrations` entry in your `app-config.yaml` pointed at your source code provider is also needed (only the `host` key is necessary).
+If the host name of your source code hosting URL does not include `github` or `gitlab`, an `integrations` entry in your `app-config.yaml` pointed at your source code provider is also needed (only the `host` key is necessary).